 The newest addition to our Lodge Trek Series enters the Langtang Valley and beautiful Gosainkund Lakes via the crossing of the Laurabina La pass at 15,120 feet.
 Langtang attracts far fewer trekkers than Nepal’s other main trekking areas of Everest and Annapurna.
 The valleys of Langtang were first explored by Bill Tilman, the well known Himalayan explorer and mountaineer, who described it as “one of the world’s most beautiful valleys”.
 From our lodge at Kyangin Gompa, we will explore the impressive glaciated upper valley surrounded by high Himalayan peaks.
 Langtang was declared a National Park in 1976, consists mostly of mountainous terrain and home to approximately 3,000 ethnically diverse people; the Tamangs, Yolmus and Bhotias, who originated from Tibet.
 The eastern upper meadows of the Langtang Valley abruptly end in a massive mountain wall, forming the frontier with Tibet.

 The Langtang Valley Lodge Trek is part of our Himalayan Classic Trek Series.
 Our Classic Treks are led by an experienced, English-speaking Nepali Guide and full support crew.
-In addition to the listed group dates, we are able to arrange this trek starting on any day of the week during the months of April, May and mid-September through November for groups of 1 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1: Welcome to Nepal and the Himalayas!